“Our Greatest Natural Resource is in the minds of our Children”

 Everyone is welcome!

-Visit the home page, "Up Coming Events", for a current listing of
+Visit the home page, "Up Coming Events", for updated information.

 To give our Juniors more opportunities to explore geology and the lapidary arts, the Clackamette Club is always looking for new Junior participants and visitors are ALWAYS welcome!